mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 Adblocker block the flowing classes ad, ads, ad-banner, ad-box, ad-badge.
 I haveve created an element and added these classes in it and check what this element is returning.
 If AdBlocker is enabled then it willl return display: none;
 # 9 - Meal API
 Get a random meal.
 This application call a web API www.themealdb.com/api/json/v1/1/random.php.
 You click a button the it will bring up meal, place of origin , ingredients ansd how to prepare it. if the youtube video is readily available it will bring it up;
+# 10 - MovieDB API
+Making use of moviedb API to build a simple movie app that shows a list of movie titles and images;